intel/dffml/docs/news/0_4_0_alpha_release.rst

 ------

 Since 0.3.7 we've seen 35203/10423 insertions(+)/deletions(-) lines changed,
-added or removed, across 757 files.
+added, or removed, across 757 files.

 You all have done amazing stuff!!
 Great job and keep up the good work!